MicrosoftDocs/PowerShell-Docs/reference/5.1/PackageManagement/Uninstall-Package.md

 ### -MinimumVersion

-Specifies the minimum allowed version of the package that you want to uninstall.
-If you do not add this parameter, **Uninstall-Package** uninstalls the newest available version of the package that also satisfies any maximum version specified by the *MaximumVersion* parameter.
+Specifies the minimum allowed package version that you want to uninstall.
+If you don't add this parameter, `Uninstall-Package` uninstalls the package's newest version that satisfies any version specified by the **MaximumVersion** parameter.

 ```yaml
 Type: String